 Picking Up Kyte Rental Car

 I was flying into O’hare International Airport, and had tried to book my Kyte rental car from that location.
-While they can’t actually drop it off at the airport (I am sure this has to do with fees and taxes), they did have an “airport” pick up location.
+While they can’t actually drop it off at the airport due to regulations.
+They did have an “airport” pick up location.

 This was about a 20 minute ride on the Blue Line, which cost me $2.50.
 I had scheduled an early pick up time of 7:00 am, which made me a bit nervous.
-As I was on the train I received a text that my surfer (surfer is the term they use for the person delivering/picking up the car) was on their way and would meet me.
+While I was on the train, I received a text that the surfer (the term used for the person delivering/picking up the car) was on their way and would meet me.
 They were right on time and had an arrival ETA of 6:55am.

 I met with my surfer who texted me that they had just parked.
 They required a photo of my drivers license and for me to sign the rental agreement.
-Once I had signed that the keys were handed over to me and the rental agreement showed up a few minutes later in my email.
+Once I had signed that the keys were handed over to me.
+The rental agreement showed up a few minutes later in my email.

 I thanked the surfer as they walked away down into the entrance of the train station and I was on my way.